-- HO: there is no significant effect between students' reading comprehension by using Make a Match strategy and without using Make a Match strategy at SMAN 1 Jenangan. - H1: there is a significant effect between students' reading comprehension by using Make a Match strategy and without using Make a Match strategy at SMAN 1 Jenangan.
+- H0 : there is no significant effect between students' reading comprehension by using Make a Match strategy and without using Make a Match strategy at SMAN 1 Jenangan. - H1 : there is a significant effect between students' reading comprehension by using Make a Match strategy and without using Make a Match strategy at SMAN 1 Jenangan.

 Make a Match is an effective strategy for teaching descriptive text reading comprehension because it allows students to learn and communicate the meaning of the text with other students.
 So, it can make the atmosphere of learning more fun.
 It is also stated by Ria Dhatun Nikmah, Rahmad Husein, and Busmin Gurning in the Atlantis Journal of Advances in Social Science, Education, and Humanities Research.
 Is stated that Make a match is a type of learning that involves looking for a pair of cards that have previously been owned, doing so in pairs, and then dealing with each other to explain the meaning of the cards owned.
-Students looking for a partner while learning about a concept or topic in a fun way is one of the hallmarks of this strategy.
-Beside that, Wahab in journal from Dewa Nyoman Suprapta also stated that the make and match learning model is a learning system that prioritizes social skills, especially the ability to cooperate, the ability to interact besides the cards, this also creates an atmosphere class is fun.
+Students looking for a partner while learning about a concept or topic in a fun way is one of the hallmarks of this strategy1.
+Beside that, Wahab in journal from Dewa Nyoman Suprapta also stated that the make and match learning model is a learning system that prioritizes social skills, especially the ability to cooperate, the ability to interact besides the ability to think quickly through the game of looking for pairs of playing cards, this also creates an atmosphere class is fun2.
 Based on the explanation, it can be concluded that the make a match strategy in addition to improving social skills can also make the learning atmosphere more enjoyable.